Essential Oils to Avoid for Pets and Babies

 • Wintergreen

-• Others that contain Phenol
+• Oils that contain Phenol (like oregano, thyme, etc.)

 • Cassia